biolink/biolink-model/src/docs/using-the-modeling-language.md

       - RO:0002629
       - SEMMEDDB:augments
 ```
 `positively regulates` is another example of a mixin.
-In this case, a mixin is used to store meta data about a
+In this case, a mixin is used to store metadata about a
 predicate or relationship between two entities at a general level.
-Its subsequent children, inherit these definitions
+Its subsequent children inherit these definitions
 and attributes, whether or not the parent mixin class has any slots.